 Are your Employees Using Dropbox?
-Here Are 4 Reasons Why They Are
+Here's 4 Reasons Why They Are

 Dropbox is well known for being the first company that made cloud file sync simple and free.
 With 300 million users as of May 2020, the service is one of the fastest-growing in the world.
 But amidst this rapid adoption, business owners are asking, “Is Dropbox safe for my business to use?”
 Before we answer that question, let’s take a look at why employees are using Dropbox.